ANFTechTeam/ANFCapacityManager/linux/README.md

 ## How does it work?

 The ANFCapacityManager Agent script collects volume utilization via the 'df' command for all network file systems (NFS) connected to the host.
 When it detects a volume's utilization is above the specified threshold it uses 'Get-AzResource' and 'Get-AzNetAppFilesVolume' to determine which Azure NetApp Files volume is mounted and then calls the ANFCapacityManager logic app to automatically grow the volume by the specified amount.

+## How many agents do I need to deploy?

+**ANFCapacityManager Agent** can only monitor volume utilization for volumes that are mounted to the same host it is running on.
+If you have many hosts and do not want to deploy and maintain several instances of the agent, you could deploy a dedicated virtual machines and mount all of your volumes read only to that host.
+In this scenario you would only need a single agent to monitor all of your Azure NetApp Files volumes.

 ## Why PowerShell?